 3.3.4.
-Long-Slotted Holes: When approved by the Engineer of Record, long-slotted holes are permitted in only one ply at any individual faying surface of snug-tightened joints as defined in Section 4.1, and pretensioned joints as defined in Section 4.2, provided the applied load is approximately perpendicular (between 80 and 100 degrees) to the axis of the slot.
+Long-Slotted Holes: When approved by the Engineer of Record, long-slotted holes are permitted in only one ply at any individual faying surface of snugtightened joints as defined in Section 4.1, and pretensioned joints as defined in Section 4.2, provided the applied load is approximately perpendicular (between 80 and 100 degrees) to the axis of the slot.
 When approved by the Engineer of Record, long-slotted holes are permitted in one ply only at any individual faying surface of slip-critical joints as defined in Section 4.3 without regard for the direction of the applied load.
 Fully inserted finger shims between the faying surfaces of load-transmitting elements of bolted joints are not considered a long-slotted element of a joint; nor are they considered to be a ply at any individual faying surface.
+However, finger shims must have the same faying surface as the rest of the plies.